 Enhanced community quarantine over the entire Luzon and further guidelines

-Enhanced Community Quarantine and stringent social distancing measures have been put in place over Luzon, including the National Capital Region (NCR), effective 17 March – 13 April 2020 as follows:
+Enhanced Community Quarantine and stringent social distancing measures have been put in place over Luzon, including the National Capital Region (NCR), effective 17 March – 30 April 2020.
+It has been extended until 31 May as follows:

 Please see this file for further details of the guidelines.
 The aforementioned measures shall be subject to daily monitoring and reassessment by the Inter Agency Task Force.